-- Benefits should continue during leave. - The extra 1/3 can be made up through use of PTO, unemployment benefits, or you can choose to pay that 1/3. - Apply all decisions about these leaves consistently and fairly.
+- Benefits should continue during leave. - If an employee is getting paid 2/3 regular rate of pay, they can try to apply for partial unemployment or you can pay them the 1/3 to make them whole. - Apply all decisions about these leaves consistently and fairly.